 |NET10 is part of TracFone

 |Clearway is a TracFone brand.
 I believe Clearway works with all of the Big Four networks, but I'm not confident.

 Performance of Verizon MVNOs

 Verizon MVNOs offer nearly the same coverage profile that Verizon offers its direct customers.
-When the network is not congested, I expect most subscribers on Verizon MVNOs will receive the same speeds that Verizon’s own subscribers receive.
-When the network is congested, MVNO subscribers may have slower speeds than some of Verizon’s postpaid customers due to deprioritization.
+When the network is not congested, I expect most subscribers on Verizon MVNOs will receive the same speeds that Verizon’s own subscribers receive.1 When the network is congested, many MVNO subscribers may experience slower speeds than some of Verizon’s postpaid customers due to deprioritization.
 Xfinity Mobile’s by-the-gig plans are a notable exception.
 These plans come with data that’s prioritized in the same manner as the data offered on most of Verizon’s postpaid plans.